How do you determine if your car is totaled?

 How is your totaled vehicle covered on your policy?

-If your car is totaled after colliding with a vehicle, tree, guardrail, or any other object, collision coverage pays for the value of the damaged vehicle, regardless of fault and minus any deductible.
+If your car is totaled after colliding with a vehicle, tree, guardrail, or any other object, auto collision coverage pays for the value of the damaged vehicle, regardless of fault and minus any deductible.

-3. Uninsured motorist property damage (UMPD) and underinsured motorist property damage (UIMPD):
+Uninsured motorist property damage (UMPD)

-UMPD/UIMPD applies when a driver with no insurance or not enough coverage is at-fault in an accident that totaled your vehicle.
-UMPD/UIMPD may be beneficial if you don’t have collision coverage and can cover your vehicle up to a specified dollar amount on your policy, instead of the vehicle’s value.
+Uninsured motorist insurance applies when a driver with no insurance or not enough coverage is at-fault in an accident that totaled your vehicle.
+UMPD/UIMPD may be beneficial if you don't have collision coverage and can cover your vehicle up to a specified dollar amount on your policy, instead of the vehicle's value.
 The availability of UMPD/UIMPD varies by state and a deductible may apply.

 Please note that in certain situations, UMPD/UIMPD may not offer enough coverage to pay the value of your vehicle.
 For example, if the UMPD limit on your policy is $25,000 and your car is valued at $35,000, you’ll be $10,000 short.
 To avoid this situation, it’s a good idea to carry collision coverage if your vehicle’s value exceeds the limit of your UMPD/UIMPD coverage.